grmarxer/Openstack/VCP_Build_Intructions/VCP 1.x Configuration and Deployment Guide for RHOSP 10.md

 All Networks and Routers created by the openstack-packstack installation should now be deleted.
 <br/>

-Verify this by sourcing the admin token credntials from the Controllers command line
+Verify this by sourcing the admin token credentials from the Controllers command line

+__Note:__ You need to be in `/root` to source these credentials

 ```
 source keystonerc_admin